 - After the walk-around, during the closing conference, the inspector will discuss the findings and apparent violations discovered during the inspection, course of action, strengths and weaknesses, employee rights, and consultation services.
 In the event of any violations, OSHA must issue citations and proposed penalties within six months of the occurrence of the violations.

-When you’re ready to find reliable insurance for your business, the team at Premier Risk Insurance are here to help!
+When you’re ready to find reliable insurance for your business, the team at Premier Risk Insurance is here to help!
 We serve Long Island and neighboring cities in New York – Contact us to get started today.